 Another driver, William L., reached out to us to say he only drives for DoorDash during lunch and dinner hours.
 He stated he “consistently makes $20-22 an hour” and he only accepts orders if he’s getting paid $1 per mile.
 At the moment, he says DoorDash pays better than Uber and Lyft – a consistent comment among most drivers we talk to!

 Finally, a recent Gridwise study confirms grocery (and in conjunction, restaurant delivery) with increased earnings after the pandemic hit the US:

 The average earnings per trip on a grocery delivery trip was a whopping $22.39, compared to rideshare’s plummeting $10.61 an hour.

 If you’re wondering what Dashers should know before they hit the road, check out this video: Doordash Driver: 8 Things I Wish I Knew Before Dashing

-Want to drive for DoorDash in San Francisco?
-DoorDash drivers in San Francisco report earning $21-30 per hour, not including tips!
+DoorDash drivers in San Francisco, CA report earning $21-30 per hour, not including tips!
 Drivers in San Francisco recommend driving during the weekends, and dinner hours, to earn more and to also communicate with your customer, especially if their order is running late, to increase tips.